Internships

 UC Santa Cruz is currently finalizing a comprehensive Wildfire Vegetation Management Plan (WVMP) which will result in significant fuel reduction and forest health projects to reduce the risk of catastrophic wildfire and increase forest resiliency.
 CNR interns worked in 2015-2017 to inventory a series of 16-m radius circular Continuous Forest Inventory (CFI) plots in Upper Campus, collecting a wide variety of vegetation and fuels data that will serve as baseline data in areas that will undergo WVMP projects.
 Beginning in winter 2024, we began adding some wildlife survey protocols to these plots, allowing us to track the impacts of fuel reduction and forest health projects on small mammal, bird, and amphibian communities.

-In Fall 2025, interns will assist in pre-treament baseline field surveys for mammals and vegetation throughout UCSC’s Upper Campus, learning field survey skills, indentification, and data management.
-Interns will help set and process camera traps and conduct vegetation monitoring on a series of circular plots throughout the UCSC Upper Campus as baseline data before future forest vegetation treatments occur.
-Interns will learn how to use camera traps and software designed to analyze camera trap photos, as well as standard forestry/forest ecology tools used to measure a variety of forest vegetation and landscape attributes.
+In Winter 2025, interns will assist in pre-treatment baseline field surveys for amphibian, mammals and vegetation throughout UCSC’s Upper Campus, learning field survey skills, identification, and data management.
+Interns will help set and process camera traps, conduct salamander surveys, and conduct vegetation monitoring on a series of circular plots throughout the UCSC Upper Campus as baseline data before future forest vegetation treatments occur.
+Interns will learn how to use camera traps and software designed to analyze camera trap photos, amphibian identification and survey techniques, as well as standard forestry/forest ecology tools used to measure a variety of forest vegetation and landscape attributes.
 Work will be outdoors in a variety of terrains and weather conditions.
 Work will take place on and off trail in dense vegetation, with exposure to poison oak and ticks (coveralls, gloves, and Technu provided).

 Special notes: